LeLukasH/point-cloud-distance/README.md

 - **Chamfer Distance**: Average of all distances.
 - **Earth Mover’s Distance (EMD)**: Measures the cost of transforming one distribution into another.
 Implemented using OpenCV’s `EMD` function.
 - **Jensen-Shannon Divergence**: Measures similarity between histograms.
+- **Identity Measure (Custom)**: Computes the number of identical points between two clouds and presents the result as a percentage.
+- **Outliers Measure (Custom)**: Computes the total distance of outlier points (points further than twice the average distance from all others).
+- **Missing Data Measure (Custom)**: Classifies and visualizes missing points, based on a distance threshold and whether the points in one cloud have corresponding nearest points in the other cloud.

 ---